UCLcaozhiyu/casa0015-Good-Friend-Medallion/README.md

 ## 🌟 Overview

-Good Friend Medallion is an innovative P2P direction finder that combines Bluetooth Low Energy (BLE) and WiFi Direct technology to help you find your friends in the real world.
+Good Friend Medallion is an innovative mobile application that combines Bluetooth Low Energy (BLE) and GPS technology to help you find your friends in the real world.
 Just like the Witcher's medallion vibrates when magic is near, this app provides haptic feedback as you get closer to your friends.

 **"Find your target, no server required."**